Home / Blog / Tabs Disappeared

 1. Close Chrome completely (make sure no Chrome processes are running in Task Manager or Activity Monitor).

-2. Navigate to your Chrome profile folder:
+2. Open your Chrome profile folder:

 • Windows: %LOCALAPPDATA%\Google\Chrome\User Data\Default\